NSAPH-Data-Platform/dorieh/README.md

 either CSV files, a PostgreSQL DBMS or Parquet files.
 Dorieh also supports storing results in [FST](https://www.fstpackage.org/) and [HDF5](https://www.hdfgroup.org/) files.

-Some of the [included data processing workflows](doc/pipelines) use “Extract, Load, Transform,” (ELT) paradigm rather than more traditional “Extract, Transform, Load” ETL.
+Some of the included data processing workflows use “Extract, Load, Transform,” (ELT) paradigm rather than more traditional “Extract, Transform, Load” ETL.
 It means that these workflows perform calculations, translations, filtering, cleansing, de-duplicating, validating, and data analysis or summarizations inside a DBMS using DBMS internal tools.

+The data platform supports tools written in widely used languages such as Python, C/C++ and Java, R and PL/pgSQL.

 ## Setting up